DevTony101/miria-code-editor/README.md

 - Add the ability to create functions

 ## Technologies used
 - [Nearley](https://nearley.js.org/) was used to generate the parser for miria.
-The miria.ne file, which contains miria's grammar, can be found in the *src/grammar/parser directory*
+The miria.ne file, which contains Miria's grammar, can be found in the *src/grammar/parser directory*
 - [Codemirror](https://codemirror.net/) was used as the text editor

 Huge thanks to @fireship-io for their tutorial on a css-only side navigation bar that ultimately defined the layout of the app.